-The proposed amendments to the KSURP and the Zoning Ordinance provide for a coordinated role for the CRA in order to compliment the added jurisdiction of the Planning Board.
-The MXD zoning petition and the KSURP Amendment require the preparation of a new Infill Development Concept Plan, which must be approved by the CRA and Planning Boards.
-The documents further outline a joint project design review process between the CRA Board and the Planning Board.
+- Management and Programming: Section 108 of the KSURP specifically authorizes the CRA to establish an open space management fund for the purpose of maintenance and programming of public open space within and around the MXD District. - Interagency Design Review Process: The proposed amendments to the KSURP and MXD District Zoning provide for a coordinated role for the CRA in order to compliment the newly added jurisdiction of the Planning Board.
+The MXD District Zoning Petition and the KSURP Amendment require the preparation of a new Infill Development Concept Plan, which must be approved by the CRA and Planning Boards.
+The inter-agency design review process contemplated in these documents would authorize the CRA Board and Planning Board to hold joint design review meetings for the review of both the Infill Concept Development Plan and subsequent building design review, although the CRA Board and Planning Board would continue to make final decisions and vote separately.
+CDD and CRA staff will work collaboratively through the planning and design review process for the MXD District.